 A jar of Australian Vegemite to take home and drizzle on hot buttered toast.
 Vegemite is made from yeast extract and vegetable additives.

-Numerous luxury boutique hotels scatter Australia, varying from the rustic style of Bamurru located in the floodplains of Kakadu National Park to the more sophisticated Southern Ocean Lodge on Kangaroo Island which has a real ‘wow’ factor.
-Capella Lodge on Lord Howe Island is the epitome of beach house chic, The Louise is surrounded by vineyards and at the One&Only Wolgan Valley Hotel every suite has private indoor/outdoor pool.
+Numerous luxury boutique hotels scatter Australia, varying from the rustic style of Bamurru located in the floodplains of Kakadu National Park to the more sophisticated Capella Lodge on Lord Howe Island which is the epitome of beach house chic, The Louise is surrounded by vineyards and at the One&Only Wolgan Valley Hotel every suite has private indoor/outdoor pool.

 Longitude 131˚at Uluru is hard to beat, located in the foreground of the sacred Ayres Rock (Uluru) which can be appreciated through floor to ceiling glass windows.
 Nightfall Camp in Queensland is completely solar powered whilst Sal Salis has a more laidback approach in the Ningaloo Reef, perfect for swimming with whales from August-October.